Triangulated categories of relative 1-motives: Commutative group schemes and motives

-It is well known that the sheaf $\sNS_{X/S}$ is far from being constructible; in particular, the rank of the geometric fibers (which are finitely generated abelian groups by \cite[Exp XIII, Thm 5.1]{SGA6}) is not a constructible function \cite[8.4 Remark 8]{BLR}.
-For the smooth Neron-Severi sheaf, the situation is somewhat better.
+It is well known that the sheaf $\sNS_{X/S}$ is far from being constructible, even for $f$ smooth projective and $S$ regular in characteristic $0$; in particular, the rank of the geometric fibres (which are finitely generated abelian groups by \cite[Exp XIII, Thm 5.1]{SGA6}) is not a constructible function in general \cite[8.4 Remark 8]{BLR}.
+We are going to see that $\sNS^{\sm}_{X/S}$ is better behaved in some cases.

-\begin{prop} Let $f:X\ra S$ be Pic-smooth with $S$ regular.
-The sheaf $\sNS^\sm_{X/S}\otimes\BQ$ is locally constant. \end{prop} \begin{proof} We can assume $S$ is connected, with generic point $\eta$.
-Fix a geometric point $\bar{\eta}$ over $\eta$.
-Since being locally constant is an \'etale local property and $f$ is smooth, we can apply \'etale descente and Lemma~\ref{lem:NS_pullback} to reduce to the case where $f$ has a section $s$.
+Let $S$ be a regular scheme and $f:X\rightarrow S$ a smooth projective morphism.
+We want to define a locally constant \'etale sheaf over $S$; for this it is enough to work connected component by connected component, so that we can assume $S$ to be irreducible, with generic point $\eta$.